Omnissa Workspace ONE Privacy Disclosure

 The portions of the Software that allow devices to be monitored by the Console run in the background of the devices, and may not provide additional notice when these functions are occurring in real time.

-PART XII: Data Subject Access Requests
+PART XI: Data Subject Access Requests

 Omnissa has no direct relationship with the Users whose data it processes in connection with providing the Software and any related services.
 A User who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct their query to the Customer.
 If the Customer requests Omnissa to modify or remove the data, we will respond to the Customer’s request in accordance with our agreement with the applicable Customer or as may otherwise be required by applicable law.

-PART XIII: Security and Confidentiality
+PART XII: Security and Confidentiality

 Omnissa maintains (and require our service providers to maintain) appropriate organizational and technical measures designed to protect the security and confidentiality of any personal information we process.
 These measures include physical access controls, encryption, Internet firewalls, intrusion detection and network monitoring depending on the nature of the information and the scope of processing.
 Omnissa staff who may have access to personal information are required to keep that information confidential.
 Despite these controls, we cannot completely ensure or warrant the security of your information and encourage you to take steps to protect your information when disclosing personal information online by using readily available tools, such as Internet firewalls, anti-virus and anti-spyware software, and similar technologies.

-PART XIV: Contact Us
+PART XIII: Contact Us

 If you have any questions or concerns regarding this Privacy Disclosure, you may write to us at privacy [at] omnissa [dot] com or by mail to: Office of the General Counsel of Omnissa, LLC, 3421 Hillview Ave, Palo Alto, California, 94304, USA.590 E. Middlefield Road, Mountain View, CA 94043.
 You may also contact us via our Privacy Contact Form.